103 Things You Can Do Today to Stop Snoring Forever!

 13. Keep Your Mouth Closed

-Try to sleep with your mouth closed so that you will keep breathing through your nose instead of your mouth.
+Try to sleep with your mouth closed so you breathe through your nose instead.

 Anti-Snoring Chin Strap

-A chin strap helps you keep your airways open and stops the snoring sound.
+A chin strap helps keep your airways open and your mouth closed during sleep, which can reduce snoring.

 15. Keep Your Jaw in a Forward Position

-If your lower jaw is positioned too far backward, then your tongue may block your airway more easily.
-Therefore, it would be good to find a proper solution to this problem.
-A Mandibular Advancement Device (MAD) may help you keep your jaw in a more forward position.
-Talk to your doctor about this.
+1. If your lower jaw is positioned too far back, your tongue may block your airway.
+A Mandibular Advancement Device (MAD) can help keep your jaw forward.
+Consult your doctor about this.

 • Open your mouth and try to keep your molars together.

-• Close your mouth and keep molars gently together.
+• Close your mouth and gently keep your molars together.

 • Repeat 10–20 times.